chaetognatha/mk_dsp_explorer/README.md

 spatially resolved proteomics and transcriptomic data from the GeoMx DSP but will draw
 5 interactive plots on any dataset that you give it.
 The plots are:
-* A parallel coordinates plot of the selected columns
+* A parallel categories plot of the selected columns
 * A scatter plot of the data (with spearman's rho and p-value)
 * 3D UMAP
 * Volcano plot of the data (with univariate results of a Linear Mixed Model)